jasrusable/openwrt-configurator/README.md

 $ openwrt-configurator provision ./network-config.json
 ```

-The JSON config file can be conditionally composed and implements light abstractions over device ethernet ports and Wi-Fi radios to seamlessly support configuration for multiple devices, different device models/types, as well as different device roles (Router, switch, dump-ap etc) from a single JSON config file.
+The JSON config file can be conditionally composed with `.if` and/or `.overrides` keys, and implements light abstractions over device ethernet ports and Wi-Fi radios to seamlessly support configuration for multiple devices, different device models/types, as well as different device roles (Router, switch, dump-ap etc) from a single JSON config file.

 ```json
   "interface": [